? It takes a mere 250 milliseconds for individuals to recognise their own identity compared to others

 Your purchase supports HNN and local bookshops.

-More from Behavioural science
+More from Neuroscience

 Human Nature News reports the latest findings across all fields of rational inquiry into the nature of ourselves.
 We focus on two broad themes where advances have accelerated during recent decades.
 Our first theme covers the latest scientific research into the nature and origins of human morality, consciousness, social organisation, values, and beliefs.
 Our second major theme is historical - the evolution of our species, the story of our migrations across the globe, and the earliest developments of human culture.